-The course is open for public riding from May 4 – September.
-It will be closed from Monday 3 June.
-It is hoped that the course will re-open after mid-day on Monday 10 June.
+The course is open for public riding from May – September 2019 (provisional).
+For the World Cup it will be closed from Monday 27 May.
+It is hoped that the course will re-open after mid-day on Monday 3 June.
 This will depend on the amount of repair work required to the course following the World Cup.

 Please check with Nevis Range for accurate opening times.

 The 4X track is open to riders all year (except for the the week of the World Cup 27 May-2 June), but it is not supervised and use of the track is at your own risk.

 The existing World Cup and World Championship XC courses are part of the extensive Witch’s Trail network in the Leanachan Forest.
 They are also open to the public, 365 days a year.

 Ever since man first put a knobbly tyre on a bike, Scotland and Fort William were destined to deliver great mountain biking.
 Fantastic terrain, lots of natural trails and enlightened land access laws set the scene and then in 2001 the Forestry Commission started to develop some of the best single track trail centres in the World.